JoeTodes/forgingkeys/docs/articles/testing-out-the-card-viewer.md

 ---
 title: Testing Out The Card Viewer
-date: 2019-10-05
+date: 2018-10-10
-excerpt: Check this out, I can write <Card name="schooler"/> and I get a hover image!...
+excerpt: A rundown of the custom card and decklist components made for this blog...
 ---
 # Testing Out The Card Viewer

 Ok let's start out with a decklist:
 ```html
 <DeckList name="the captain of terahill"/>